wilson/enjin/README.md

 ### Core principles

-* The Corrolary to Moore's Law implies that stack depth gets cheaper over time
-* Linear increases in stack depth represent exponential increases in abstraction
 * Your Hypervisor can read your memory, live with it.
+* Moore's "Law" implies that stack depth gets cheaper over time.
+* The overall trend is toward dense, bare-bones application VMs bound to diverse services.
+* Linear increases in stack depth represent exponential increases in abstraction.
+* Maintaining OS distributions and packages is lame, let someone else do it.
+* Anything that can be phrased as an asynchronous broadcast on an encrypted socket probably should be.

 ### Description